 While the model we were sent for review is valued at $2,174 (£1,814, AU$2,634), it comes with a luxury, 7th-generation Intel Core i7-7700HQ quad-core processor, 16GB of RAM, 512GB of SSD storage, a 4K InfinityEdge touch display, an Nvidia GeForce GTX 1050 graphics card and a built-in fingerprint reader for Windows Hello logins.

 Assuming your tastes don’t require all of these bells and whistles, what you get with the entry level Dell XPS 15 depends on where you live.
-In the US, it’s $999 for an Intel Core i3, 8GB of RAM, a 1080p non-touch display and a 500GB hard drive plus 32GB of SSD storage for the OS – no discrete graphics or fingerprint reader in sight.
+In the US, it’s $999 for an Intel Core i3 processor, 8GB of RAM, a 1080p non-touch display and a 500GB hard drive paired with 32GB of SSD storage for the OS – no discrete graphics or fingerprint reader in sight.

-In the UK, the Dell XPS 15 starts at £1,349 for an i5 processor, 8GB of RAM, a full HD screen (once again, no touch) and a 1TB hard drive/32GB SSD.
+In the UK, the Dell XPS 15 starts at £1,429 for an i5 processor, 8GB of RAM, a full HD screen (once again, no touch) and a 1TB hard drive/128GB SSD combo.

-Meanwhile, in Australia, you’ll have to shell out a whopping AU$2,499 for the “cheapest” Dell XPS 15.
-The silver lining is that in addition to sporting a 7th-gen Core i7 CPU, 8GB of RAM and a 256GB SSD, this model also hoists a GTX 1050 and a fingerprint reader.
-Still, you may be disappointed to find that with all this comes a mere 56Whr battery, compared to the 97Whr battery of Nvidia GPU-equipped models in the US.
+Meanwhile, in Australia, you’ll have to shell out a whopping AU$2,209 for the ‘cheapest’ Dell XPS 15.
+The silver lining is that, in addition to sporting a 7th-gen Core i7 CPU, 8GB of RAM and a 256GB SSD, this model also houses a GTX 1050 and a fingerprint reader.

 At first glance, the 2017 Dell XPS 15 doesn’t look much different than its predecessor.
 It still has a silvery aluminum shell that closes in on a rubberized material surrounding plastic inputs.
 Only the keyboard has been refined since the last time we saw it.